sainath-murugan/Flask_Website_Project/README.md

   ![alt_text](https://github.com/sainath-murugan/Flask_Website_Project/blob/main/Flask_Project/web/password%20reseted.JPG)

   # Deleting and updating Post
-   The current User can delete and edit the post, but the user of another account cannot edit or delete the post of current account as it for secured as mentioned above
+   The current User can delete and edit the post his account, but the user of another account cannot edit or delete the post of another account as it for secured as mentioned above

   ![alt_text](https://github.com/sainath-murugan/Flask_Website_Project/blob/main/Flask_Project/web/Update_Delete_Post.JPG)